tyntec/api-samples/wa-integrations/whereby/README.md

 # tyntec-whereby-demo

-A sample Whereby-WhatsApp integration that allows WhatsApp sharing
+A sample Whereby-WhatsApp integration that allows sharing new Whereby meetings with your WhatsApp contacts.

 ## Requirements
 * tyntec Conversations API key